 Tramadol is a pain medication that helps relieve moderate to moderately severe pain.
-It works similarly like opioids to change the way of how pain responds.
-It is very useful in the treatment of pain and also causes very few side effects as compared to the opioids.
+It works similarly to opioids to change the way of how pain responds.
+It is very useful in the treatment of pain and also causes very few side effects as compared to opioids.
 The medication is a narcotic-like analgesic that can also relieve around the clock chronic pain in its extended-release formulation.

 Carisoprodol is a muscle relaxant that helps relieve muscular-skeletal pain conditions.
 It is sold under the brand name soma.
 The medication is only for short-term use, such as two to three weeks.
 Its long term use is not recommendable due to two main reasons: the skeletal muscle conditions generally last for less than four weeks, and no studies establish the effectiveness of Carisoprodol.
 The medicine has no to a few side effects, mainly drowsiness and dizziness.